omegat-org/omegat/release/readme.txt

 In order to run, OmegaT requires the Java Runtime Environment (JRE) version 1.4 or higher to be installed on your system.
 OmegaT is now supplied as standard with the Java Runtime Environment to save users the trouble of selecting, obtaining and installing it.

-Windows and Linux users: if you are confident that your system already has a suitable version of the JRE installed, you can install the version of OmegaT without the JRE (this is indicated in the name of the version, "Without_JRE").
+Windows and Linux users: if you are confident that your system already has a suitable version of the JRE installed, you can install the version of OmegaT without the JRE (this is indicated in the name of the version,"Without_JRE").
 If you are in any doubt, we recommend that you use the "standard" version, i.e. with JRE.
 This is safe, since even if the JRE is already installed on your system, this version will not interfere with it.

 Linux users: note that OmegaT does not work with the free/open-source Java implementations that are packaged with many Linux distributions (for example, Ubuntu), as these are either outdated or incomplete.
 Download and install Sun's Java Runtime Environment (JRE) via the link above, or download and and install the OmegaT package bundled with JRE (the .tar.gz bundle marked "Linux").

 Mac users: the JRE is already installed on Mac OS X.

 Linux on PowerPC systems: users will need to download IBM's JRE, as Sun does not provide a JRE for PPC systems.
 Download in this case from:
     http://www-128.ibm.com/developerworks/java/jdk/linux/download.html